m-c-hill/eshop-report-suade-test/README.md

 $ python test_report.py
 ```

 This will run seven tests for the date 02-Aug-2019.
-Each test compares a seperate stastics from the report (calculcated by a corresponding method from the class ReportForDate in models.py) and compares it to a value calculated by hand.
+Each test compares a seperate stastic from the report (calculcated by a corresponding method from the class ReportForDate in models.py) and compares it to a value calculated by hand.